Overview of a Cosmetic Allergy

 Causes of a Cosmetic Allergy

 Products and preservatives are the cause of most allergic reactions.
 Even products that are unscented may still have a small fragrance to mask the other smells.
 Check your labels to ensure they are “fragrance-free” or “without perfume”.
 Also, any product that contains water probably has preservatives in it too.
-These preservatives are links to skin allergies.
+These preservatives are linked to skin allergies.
 The beauty products that are most likely to cause a reaction are soaps, detergents, deodorants, eye make-up, moisturizers, nail polish, and lip stains.

 Prevention of a Cosmetic Allergy